The Wide-Awakeness Project

 The Wide-Awakeness Project will transform you in the way ancient mariners used constellations to navigate the night sky.
 It will transform you in the way that January offers a path to redemption every year.
 It will transform you in the way that tree roots connect and ensure their survival.
 It will transform you in the way that the journey of a project — something in which you invest and engage and breathe — teaches us we are star dust and steel.

 At this moment — when so much hurts — we need something that heals.
 We need constellations and Januarys.
-We need tree roots and projects that connect us to ourselves, others, and our world.
+We need tree roots and projects that connect us to ourselves, one another, and our world.
 Right here.
 Right now.

 What you will receive if you subscribe to the Wide-Awakeness Project

 I post three times a week.
-My posts move between essays that explore concepts like love, hope, and gratitude, writing exercises that chronicle my writer’s journey and my efforts to pay attention and live with intention, and find joy, and interviews with people who speak to finding light in dark times.
+My posts move between pieces that explore love, hope, and gratitude, writing exercises that chronicle my writer’s journey and my efforts to pay attention and live with intention, and find joy, and interviews with people who speak to finding light in dark times.

 About Me

-I have trekked the Abel Tasman, bathed in the healing waters of Tirta Empul, and kissed the Blarney Stone in search of wide-awakeness.
-I have written about the arts and sciences for leading organizations such as the Blue Man Group, The John F. Kennedy Center for the Performing Arts, NASA, Ohio University, the University of Cincinnati, several state Departments of Education, and the United States Department of Education.
+I am a writer, researcher, and storyteller.
+I have trekked the Abel Tasman, bathed in the healing waters of Tirta Empul, climbed Mayan ruins in Belize, and kissed the Blarney Stone in search of wide-awakeness.
+I have written about the arts and sciences for leading organizations such as the John F. Kennedy Center for the Performing Arts, the United States Department of Education, the University of Cincinnati, Ohio University, several state Departments of Education, NASA, and Blue Man Group.
 I received my Ph.D. from the University of Texas at Austin.

 Selected Publications